thottiamrp/modernweb-2019dec9/Demos/Chapter10-Testing/chai-test/README.md

-# Chapter 9: Unit Test Examples
+# Chapter 9: Unit Test Chai Examples

 ## Objective
 * This is a project of examples of testing JavaScript modules